 I started by doing a fashion illustration course with Yang Soon Ju “Elizabeth” that was part of the community course program of the Virginia Commonwealth University here in Doha, Qatar.
 The course was great, but my creations were not really what I would wear either.

 But the color scheme for the wedding originated from this course.
 My collection was mint and blue.
-A color scheme that fit us as a couple perfectly – my husband loves navy, and I love everything mint and turquoise!
+A color scheme that fits us as a couple perfectly – my husband loves navy, and I love everything mint and turquoise!

 From Theory to Practice: Sewing Many Dresses

 Then I got Tanya Whelan‘s book “Sew Many Dresses, Sew Little Time”.
 The book was a game-changer, and I cannot thank Tanya Whelan enough for writing it.
 Her system of combining different bodices with different options for skirts was eye-opening for me.
-There are 219 different combinations of tops and skirts, with or without sleeves or collar!
+There are 219 different combinations of tops and skirts, with or without sleeves or collars!

 So the “sew many dresses” part definitely appealed to me, But the “sew little time” part is a slight understatement. 🙂